Information Security and Privacy Program

 What You Need to Know

-All individuals who use or have access to University Information Assets and IT Resources have responsibilities maintaining the confidentiality, integrity, and availability of these assets.
+All individuals who use, have access to, or provide technical support of University Information Assets and IT Resources have responsibilities maintaining the confidentiality, integrity, and availability of these assets.
 The Secure Purdue website provides you the following information and resources to help you:

-- understand your responsibilities as a data user in supporting security through Purdue IT Policies and Standards;
+- understand your responsibilities as a data user, or as an IT Resource Owner, in supporting security through Purdue IT Policies and Standards;

 - understand University compliance programs such as HIPAA, GLBA, copyright laws, SSN handling;